wiseman-timelord/Cpp-Vulkan-Agi/README.md

 Project Status: Alpha; under development.
 To produce, some awesome interface for the Qwen-Agent framework....

 ### Current Work
-- Configurator needs auto-padding under menu items, on the lines that are displaying the values.
 - Configurator, now features install of llama.cpp binaries for, Avx1, Avx2, Avx512, OpenCL, Vulkan.
 This now requires to be correctly implemented in the scripts.
 - It is not possible to run ollama-python without also running a server.
 There are many new flavors of "Llama.Cpp", VULKAN!! but also, llvm, kompute, msvc, win-rpc, win-sycl, all of which need researching, and then of course there is OpenBlas.
 Ensure this is figured out and setup corretly for Qwen2.
 - We do want to take advantage of the advanced features, for example the advanced context code, code interpreter etc, ensure that these themes of code and associated advantageous code is incorporated correctly into our gradio interface.